Mimoja/PSP-Entry-Types/README.md

 # PSP-Entry-Types

-Mini Library to keep track of all known PSP Entry types
+Mini Library to keep track of all known PSP Entry types.
+Definitions are stored in `types.csv`

 ## Use in Go